 Members Only: New Faces of the Council of State: Education & Workforce Update (January 21)

-The NC Chamber is pleased to virtually introduce two incoming members of the Council of State to the statewide business community: newly elected Department of Public Instruction Superintendent Catherine Truitt and Department of Labor Commissioner Josh Dobson.
-They will provide a preview of their upcoming priorities impacting North Carolina’s businesses in the current economic environment and share their perspectives on immediate and long-term challenges and opportunities in education and workforce.
-Invitations e-mailed to members only.
-Contact our team about joining the NC Chamber.
+The NC Chamber was pleased to virtually introduce two incoming members of the Council of State to the statewide business community: newly elected Department of Public Instruction Superintendent Catherine Truitt and Department of Labor Commissioner Josh Dobson.
+They provided a preview of their upcoming priorities impacting North Carolina’s businesses in the current economic environment and shared their perspectives on immediate and long-term challenges and opportunities in education and workforce.
+Recording not available for this program.

 Connect Your Community: Breaking Barriers with Accessible Transportation (December 15, 2020)